About ISES

 1992: San Diego, CA, 2nd Annual Meeting of the International Society of Exposure Analysis with the Society for Risk Analysis (SRA).

-1991: Atlanta, GA, 1st Annual Meeting of the International Society of Exposure Analysis
+1991: Atlanta, GA, 1st Annual Meeting of the International Society of Exposure Analysis30

 Dr. Erin Haynes